 • urinary problems

-Psychological and emotional symptoms
+Mental and emotional symptoms of menopause

-Psychological and emotional symptoms may include:
+Mental and emotional symptoms of menopause may include:

 • feeling irritable or frustrated